A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Introduction

 In order to address this problem, a new BBM-BBM type system suitable for slip-wall boundary conditions was recently proposed \cite{KMS2019}.
 The system is written in dimensional variables as

 where

 for $\theta\in [0,1]$.
 Here, $\bu$ denotes the horizontal velocity field at height $z=-D+\theta(\eta+D)$ above the bottom, instead of the depth-averaged horizontal velocity used in the Peregrine system (\ref{eq:Peregrin}).
-For $\theta=\sqrt{2/3}$ the BBM-BBM-type system of \cite{BCL2015} is recovered but with different dispersive term in the second equation.
-Further simplifications of system (\ref{eq:nper3}) can be achieved by considering mild bottom topography.
+For $\theta=\sqrt{2/3}$ the BBM-BBM-type system of \cite{BCL2015} is recovered but with different dispersive terms in the second equation.